YannPostec/adrezoDHCP/README.md

 _IP values are represented as usual, example : 192.168.0.1_
 _MAC Value are represented by 12 hexadecimal characters without separation, example : 1a2b3c4d5e6f_
 _Date value are in format "yyyy-MM-dd HH:mm:ss", example 2018-07-15 09:17:32_
-_Name represents only the host part of hostname and are truncated to 20 characters_
+_Name represents only the host part of hostname and are truncated to 20 characters, if name is empty on dhcp server, take value EMPTYNAME_

 ## License